debelak814/bones-website-redesign/README.md

 # Adding HTML or Custom Code to Your Website Using GoDaddy

-This guide explains how to add HTML or custom code to your website using the GoDaddy Website Builder.
+This guide explains how to add HTML or custom code to your website using the GoDaddy Website Builder and how to work with files from a GitHub repository.

+## Exporting Files From a GitHub Repository

+If you want to export files from a GitHub repository for use in your project, follow these steps:

+1. **Clone or Download the Repository**
+   - Navigate to the repository on GitHub.
+   - Click on the green **Code** button.
+   - Select **Download ZIP** to download the entire repository as a ZIP file, then extract it to your local machine.

+2. **Clone the Repository (Optional)**
+   - If you have Git installed, you can clone the repository to your local machine using the following command:
+     ```bash
+     git clone <repository-url>
+     ```
+   - Replace `<repository-url>` with the URL of the repository you want to clone.

+3. **Export Specific Files (Optional)**
+   - To export individual files, navigate to the file in the repository.
+   - Click on the file name to open it, then click the **Raw** button.
+   - Right-click and select **Save As** to download the file to your local machine.

+4. **Use the Files in Your Project**
+   - Add the exported files (e.g., HTML, CSS, JavaScript) to your project directory.
+   - Ensure that your file paths are correct when referencing these files in your project.

-## Steps to Add HTML or Custom Code
+## Steps to Add HTML or Custom Code to Your GoDaddy Website

 1. **Log in to Your GoDaddy Account**
    Access your GoDaddy account and navigate to the Website Builder dashboard.